LeiWangR/JEANIE/README.md

 print(criterion(x1, x2))
 ```

+## 2. Datasets and evalution protocols

-## 2. Smaller datasets in hdf5 format
+### 2.1 Smaller datasets in hdf5 format

 We provide smaller datasets in the data folder which you can use to reproduce the results in the following sections.

+### 2.2 Evaluation protocols for smaller datasets

+We also provide sample evaluation protocols for one-shot learning on smaller datasets.

 ## 3. Pre-trained models for smaller datasets (on CPU)